Startup Definitions

 SandboxAn environment for experimentation without consequences for failure.

-ScalabilityThe ability of a startup to grow and handle increased demand efficiently without a proportional increase in costs or resources.
+ScalabilityThe ability of a startup to grow and handle increased demand efficiently.

 ScaleableA company maintaining or improving profit margins as sales increase.